Anti-Hero (song): Commercial performance

-"Anti-Hero" topped the Canadian Hot 100 for five weeks, and marked her ninth number-one song in Canada.
+The single was also Swift's first wide success on US radio formats since "Delicate" (2018), topping several airplay charts.
+"Anti-Hero" debuted at number 13 on the Radio Songs chart, a personal best for Swift, and eventually became her seventh number-one on the chart, making Swift the first artist to score a chart-topper in the 2000s, 2010s and 2020s decades separately.
+It peaked atop the Pop Airplay chart for three non-consecutive weeks and became her 10th number one on the chart and her first since "Delicate"; marked her ninth number-one on the Adult Top 40 chart, which it ruled for nine consecutive weeks to surpass "Shake It Off" as Swift's longest-running number-one single; and topped the Adult Contemporary chart dated March 25, 2023, to mark Swift's eighth number-one on the chart—the most for any artist in the 21st-century.

 In Australia, "Anti-Hero" charted at number one on both the ARIA Singles and Airplay charts.
-It marked Swift's ninth number-one song in Australia.
-According to Universal Music Australia, "Anti-Hero" became the first song ever to debut atop the airplay chart.
+It marked Swift's ninth number-one song in Australia, and became the first song ever to debut atop the airplay chart.
 It has spent six consecutive weeks atop the singles chart, with its first five weeks alongside Midnights number-one run atop the albums chart—a record "Chart Double" streak.
-"Anti-Hero" debuted atop New Zealand's singles chart as well, and spent nine consecutive weeks atop the Billboard Philippines Songs chart.
+"Anti-Hero" debuted atop New Zealand's singles chart as well, and spent nine consecutive weeks atop the Billboard Philippines Songs chart, the longest for an international artist.

-"Anti-Hero" marked Swift's second number-one single in the UK after "Look What You Made Me Do"; both debuted atop the UK Singles Chart.
+In the United Kingdom, "Anti-Hero" marked Swift's second number-one single in the UK after "Look What You Made Me Do"; both debuted atop the UK Singles Chart.
 Swift became the first woman since Miley Cyrus in 2013 (Bangerz and "Wrecking Ball") to simultaneously debut atop the albums and singles chart, following the number-one debut of Midnights as well.
-"Anti-Hero" spent six consecutive weeks atop the chart, surpassing "Look What You Made Me Do" to become her longest running number one on the chart, and spent 15 non-consecutive weeks in the top ten, surpassing "Shake It Off" to become her longest running top ten hit.
+"Anti-Hero" spent six consecutive weeks atop the chart, surpassing "Look What You Made Me Do" to become her longest-running number one on the chart, and spent 15 non-consecutive weeks in the top ten, surpassing "Shake It Off" to become her longest-running top-ten hit, later surpassed by "Cruel Summer".
 It debuted atop the Irish Singles Chart, marking her third chart-topper in Ireland, and formed a Chart Double with Midnights' debut atop the Irish Albums Chart.
 The song was number-one in Ireland for six consecutive weeks.